Infant

+Infants born prior to 37 weeks of gestation are called "premature", those born between 39 and 40 weeks are "full term", those born through 41 weeks are "late term", and anything beyond 42 weeks is considered "post term".

 Before birth, the offspring is called a fetus.
 The term infant is typically applied to very young children under one year of age; however, definitions may vary and may include children up to two years of age.
-When a human child learns to walk, they are called a toddler instead.
+When a human child learns to walk, they are appropriately called a toddler instead.

 Other uses

 In British English, an infant school is for children aged between four and seven.

-As a legal term, infancy is more like being a minor, and continues until a person reaches 18 years of age.
+As a legal term, infancy is more like minority, and continues until a person reaches 18 years of age.

 Physical characteristics

 A newborn's shoulders and hips are wide, the abdomen protrudes slightly, and the arms and legs are relatively long with respect to the rest of their body.

 Head

-A newborn's head is very large in proportion to the body, and the cranium is enormous relative to his or her face.
+A newborn's head is very large in proportion to the body, and the cranium is enormous relative to their face.
 While the adult human skull is about one seventh of the total body length, the newborn's is about 1/4.
 Normal head circumference for a full-term infant is 33–36 cm at birth.
 At birth, many regions of the newborn's skull have not yet been converted to bone, leaving "soft spots" known as fontanels.
 The two largest are the diamond-shaped anterior fontanel, located at the top front portion of the head, and the smaller triangular-shaped posterior fontanel, which lies at the back of the head.
 Later in the child's life, these bones will fuse together in a natural process.
 A protein called noggin is responsible for the delay in an infant's skull fusion.

 During labour and birth, the infant's skull changes shape to fit through the birth canal, sometimes causing the child to be born with a misshapen or elongated head.
 It will usually return to normal on its own within a few days or weeks.
 Special exercises sometimes advised by physicians may assist the process.